Giveaway: Things You’re Wasting Money On By Giving Away

-Are you giving things away (e.g. samples, demo equipment, free sessions) as a means to build business?
-Do you ever wonder if you’re wasting money?
+Are you giving things away (e.g. samples, demo equipment, free sessions) as a means to build your business?
+Do you ever wonder if you’re wasting money on your giveaway?
 Would you like to be more effective and get a better return on your investment?

-There’s certainly a time and place to use giveaways as a means to build business and being strategic about it will greatly increase your R.O.I.
+There’s certainly a time and place to use a giveaway as a means to build a business and being strategic about it will greatly increase your R.O.I.

 In the past few months, I’ve received a ton of “free” samples from people.
 All of them unsolicited by me.
 People come up and place them in my hands and tell me to call them if I’d like to know more.
 As much as I appreciate their good intentions, this is such a waste of money.
 For those of you doing this, stop it immediately.
 The same goes for people telling everyone they meet that they can have a “free” session.

 Shouting from the rooftops “free” or shoving things into the hands of people who haven’t asked for it is sending the message that your product/service has zero value.
 When people don’t understand the value of your product/service, they’re not going to be willing to pay for it later.
 Also, how much time and money are you spending on all of these “free” samples and “free” sessions?

 It’s the people in the direct sales model that I worry about the most diminishing the value of their products.
 And I often wonder if their companies are pushing them to give out handfuls of “free” samples because samples make up a significant line-item on their balance sheet as a source of revenue.
 There’s no judgment about it being right or wrong, it just is – companies are in business to make money.
 If “samples” are a huge source of income for the company, of course, they’re going to encourage their reps to buy them to give away for free.